Race Details

 This is important to the Town of Falmouth, which means it’s important to all of us:

-Likewise, absolutely no smoking is allowed by the Town of Falmouth anywhere on the beach or near the parking lot.
-Have a family member with the habit?
-Ask him or her to take a walk down the road a bit.
-(Hopefully downwind of the competitors!)
+Likewise, absolutely no smoking or vaping is allowed by the Town of Falmouth anywhere on the beach or near the parking lot.

 A penalty!
 What, me?